FelixBrgm/FelixBrgm/README.md

 ### Hey!

-Im Felix, 21 from Austria 🇦🇹 and I build things and communities at 42 Vienna as Pedagogy Co-Lead
+I'm Felix, 21 from Austria 🇦🇹 and I build things and communities at 42 Vienna as Pedagogy Co-Lead
 - :telescope: I’m currently working on 42 projects :whale:
 - ⌨️ I’m currently working on building the best possible layout for [my custom keyboard](https://github.com/FelixBrgm/goos)
 - 🌱 I’m currently learning Rust ⚙️